chand1012/Discord-Quick-Meme/README.md

 - ~~Type `!post` followed by a post ID to directly pull a post from reddit.
 Example: `!post 8f3wan`.~~
 - A few secret commands if you're willing to look at the source code.
 - Type `!news`, `!joke`, or `!meme` followed by a subreddit name (without the r/) to pull a random top post from that subreddit.
 Example: `!joke meanjokes`
-- If the meme or joke is nsfw, it will not be used on a regular channel.
-The channel must have `nsfw` in the title to allow for the post to go through.
-If the bot cannot find a SFW post on the subreddit given, it spits out an error.

 ## Support
 If any support is needed, please post an Issue on the Issues page.